Born: November 30, 1978

 GAEL GARCIA BERNAL

 His appearance in Alfonso Cuaron's equally celebrated coming-of-age tale Y Tu Mama Tambien earned him even more acclaim.
-Along with his longtime friend and co-star Diego Luna, Bernal shared a Marcello Mastroianni Award at the Venice Film Festival.
+Along with his longtime friend and co-star Diego Luna, Gael shared a Marcello Mastroianni Award at the Venice Film Festival.
 The film won many awards and rocketed its two young stars onto the international stage.
-Bernal was chosen to play Che Guevara in Showtime Network's miniseries Fidel (2002).
-Returning to his native language, Bernal played the lead role in El crimen del padre Amaro (2002), which was nominated for a Golden Globe and an Academy Award.
-For his performance in the film, Bernal won Best Actor from the Mexican Cinema Journalists and Most Promising Performer from the Chicago Film Critics Association.
+Gael was chosen to play Che Guevara in Showtime Network's miniseries Fidel (2002).
+Returning to his native language, Gael played the lead role in El crimen del padre Amaro (2002), which was nominated for a Golden Globe and an Academy Award.
+For his performance in the film, Gael won Best Actor from the Mexican Cinema Journalists and Most Promising Performer from the Chicago Film Critics Association.

-He continues to win praise for his work in movies such as Babel (2006), Blindness (2008) and Letters to Juliet (2010).
-Some of his recent work includes a role in the comedy Casa de mi Padre (2012) and the part of famed masked hero Zorro in the 2014 sequel Zorro Reborn.
+He continued to win praise for his work in movies such as Babel (2006), Blindness (2008), Letters to Juliet (2010), the comedy Casa de mi Padre (2012) and while playing the role of famed masked hero Zorro in the 2014 sequel Zorro Reborn.

-Named one of People en Espanol's 25 Most Beautiful in their June 2002 issue, Bernal can speak English, Italian, Spanish and French.
+Named one of People en Espanol's 25 Most Beautiful in their June 2002 issue, Gael can speak English, Italian, Spanish and French.